Fellows

 Janet Martinez

 2021–2024 Fellow: Comunidades Indigenas en LiderazgoMartinez is the co-founder/vice executive director of Comunidades Indígenas en Liderazgo (CIELO), an indigenous woman-led organization that works with indigenous migrant communities in Los Angeles.
-CIELO organizes to assure racial justice for indigenous migrant communities.

 Learn More